JinqingZhengTju/DFGOVD/README.md

 ## License

 This repository contains materials from the DFGOVD project governed by **different licenses and release stages**.
+For the complete, definitive, and legally-binding terms, please refer to the root **[LICENSE.md](./LICENSE.md)** file.

 ### 1. Source Code (`/code` Directory)
 The source code contained within the [`/code`](./code) directory is licensed under the **Apache License, Version 2.0**.